Community Update - End-of-February 2020staff -

 Blocking is currently the weakest system on the site, and is being actively worked on - if you find an issue, let us know!

+The Commission Market is a part of Waterfall where artists can offer commissions to prospective buyers.
+The general idea is that there's a secure area where both the artist and buyer can discuss a commission, see the details of it at a glance, and stagger the payment a little.
 It's important to remember that, right now, the CM is in alpha.
 While there's been multiple commissions successfully completed through it, there's a few missing links, and it can be a little confusing at times.

 How Commissions Work